-Career Builder recently conducted a survey and concluded that 40% of hiring managers said they’re more likely to pay attention to job applications that include cover letters.
+A recent study concluded that 40% of hiring managers said they’re more likely to pay attention to job applications that include cover letters.

 Your cover letter should be brief and avoid industry jargon.
 Most importantly, the cover letter should be tailored to the position and addressed to a person.
 The “To Whom It May Concern” salutation is a no go today.

 - Online Employment Websites and Professional Social Networking

 There are several online employment websites that you can use to apply for today’s jobs.
 We’ve listed 10 online employment sites that will allow you to complete your application and submit your military to civilian resume and cover letter on site.
 These sites include: